 Carate: Located on the southern tip of the Osa Peninsula, Playa Carate is one of the most isolated beaches in Costa Rica.
 The jungle lined beaches are the gateway to the southern end of Corcovado National Park.

-Punta Uva: This is a stunning white sand beach located 10 km south of Puerto Viejo.
+Punta Uva: This is a stunning grey sand beach located 10 km south of Puerto Viejo.
 The beaches provide calms waters and are protected by a reef.

 Manzanillo: This is possibly the most beautiful beach area in Costa Rica, but protected from building as it is within a wildlife refuge.
 Day trips are available from nearby Puerto Viejo.